ShittaBeyMuhammad/Configure-Helpdesk-Ticket-System/README.md

 Solution: Copied ost-sampleconfig.php to ost-config.php and set write permissions:
 Copy-Item -Path C:\xampp\htdocs\osticket\include\ost-sampleconfig.php -Destination C:\xampp\htdocs\osticket\include\ost-config.php

+I had troubles pushing my work from my local machine to my github account due to the particular git account not being authenticated on my current vscode

+Solution: I switched from HTTPS to SSH authentication then I generated a new SSH key from my terminal, which was added to the SSH agent, and linked the public key to my GitHub account.
+After updating my repo’s remote URL to use the SSH format, I tested the connection, and once it authenticated successfully, I was finally able to push my updates without any login or access errors.

 Lessons Learned
 -Technical Skills: I have gained hands-on experience with server setup (XAMPP, Apache, MySQL), database configuration, and osTicket administration, which is similar to tasks in IT support roles.